7 INFLUENCER MARKETING TRENDS FOR 2020

 Influencer marketing continues to be a hot button issue for brands, agencies, and users alike.

-As algorithms change and new platforms (TikTok - etc) and trends emerge, can today’s influencers thrive in 2020?
+As algorithms change, and new platforms such as Tik Tik emerge, how can today’s influencers thrive in 2020?

-The answer is yes - if they adapt.
+The answer is yes - they need to adapt.

-More and more brands have determined that influencer marketing can be a valid addition to their digital content strategy, but they still want to ensure that they see a return on their investment.
+More and more brands have determined that influencer marketing can be a valuable addition to their digital content strategy, but they still want to ensure that they see a return on investment.

 Facebook is currently testing like removals in non-US countries around the world, and there is a consensus of the positives that could result.